mkorthof/wsbkp/README.md

 Wsbkp is a wrapper shell script to create cheap and easy (partially) 'offline' backups.
 File level backups are created by coping data to an external (usb) disk using [rsync](https://rsync.samba.org).
 Having the disk online only while backing up could offer benefits like data isolation and (some) protection against crypto lockers.

 It's is meant to run on Linux and besides rsync uses [hdparm](https://sourceforge.net/projects/hdparm) and [udisksctl](http://storaged.org/doc/udisks2-api/latest/udisksctl.1.html).
+Note that not all usb controllers and drives are guaranteed to work.

 When executed, output looks like this: